Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-6r-s6Hk7QwY.md

 # [February 11th, 2020 Livestream](../2020-02-11.md)
 ## Q&A: S.A.M.
 Ore?
 https://www.youtube.com/watch?v=6r-s6Hk7QwY
-This question was possibly duplicated with a more recent answer: [January 25th, 2022 Livestream Q&A: Have you told what S.A.M.
-Ore stands for?](./yt-bp9bhL_WoQk.md) [https://www.youtube.com/watch?v=bp9bhL_WoQk](https://www.youtube.com/watch?v=bp9bhL_WoQk)
+This question was possibly duplicated with a more recent answer: [March 22nd, 2022 Livestream Q&A: When are we going to see something with S.A.M.
+Ore?](./yt-QPP1gPrzC9Y.md) [https://www.youtube.com/watch?v=QPP1gPrzC9Y](https://www.youtube.com/watch?v=QPP1gPrzC9Y)

 ### Topics